Dan Brown: Early life

 Brown's interest in secrets and puzzles stems from their presence in his household as a child, where codes and ciphers were the linchpin tying together the mathematics, music, and languages in which his parents worked.
 The young Brown spent hours working out anagrams and crossword puzzles, and he and his siblings participated in elaborate treasure hunts devised by their father on birthdays and holidays.
 On Christmas, for example, Brown and his siblings did not find gifts under the tree, but followed a treasure map with codes and clues throughout their house and even around town to find the gifts.
 Brown's relationship with his father inspired that of Sophie Neveu and Jacques Saunière in The Da Vinci Code, and Chapter 23 of that novel was inspired by one of his childhood treasure hunts.

+In 1980, he spent the summer learning Spanish in Gijón (Spain), while living with a Spanish family.
 After graduating from Phillips Exeter, Brown attended Amherst College where he double majored in English and Spanish.
 At Amherst, he was initiated into the Psi Upsilon fraternity, along with Harlan Coben.
 He played squash, sang in the Amherst Glee Club, and was a writing student of visiting novelist Alan Lelchuk.
 Brown spent the 1985 school year in Seville, Spain, where he was enrolled in an art history course at the University of Seville.
 Brown graduated from Amherst in 1986.